-- it would involve disproportionate effort, in particular owing to the number c. of cases involved.
+- c. it would involve disproportionate effort, in particular owing to the number of cases involved.
 In such case, there shall instead be a public communication or similar measure whereby the data subjects are informed in an equally effective manner; or

 - d. it would adversely affect a substantial public interest.

-- (...)
-4.
+- 4. (...)

-- (...)
-5.
+- 5. (...)

-- $(...)^{230}$ 6.
+- 6. (...)

-230 COM reservation on deletion.
+COM, supported by IT, reservation on deletion.